Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/demo.md

 In short: Html is used to pass information to the browser on how to style pages.

 ### What are Tags?
-The html syntax is read by the rendering engine which applies the style based on the surrounding 'tags'.
+Keywords surrounded by angle brackets that are read by the rendering engine.
+After parsing the file, the engine applies style based on the surrounding 'tags'.

 ###### For example: